Skip to Content

 The chapel at St Enodoc

-The chapel dates back to the 12th century but until 1864 it was virtually buried by the dunes that surrounded it, and to hold a service the vicar and parishioners had to descend into the sanctuary through a hole in the roof.
+The chapel dates back to the 12th century but until 1864 it was virtually buried by the dunes that surrounded it.
+To hold a service the vicar and parishioners had to descend into the sanctuary through a hole in the roof.
 In the 19th century it was finally unearthed and the church restored.

 Today you can find everything you might hope for in an old Cornish church but in miniature; the cut-down medieval rood screen, the mellow wooden pews and the memorials to those who died at sea.